c-letouze/ML-TP3/README.md

 The PW subject can be found at https://github.com/HeuJulien/ML-P6-2020

-Notebook 'TP3_GradientDescent.ipynb' and TP3_LogisticRegression.ipynb' by Coraline Letouzé
+Notebooks 'TP3_LogisticRegression.ipynb' and TP3_SoftMaxRegression.ipynb' by Coraline Letouzé